myatktun/myatktun.github.io/_sources/Linux.rst

     * **Device Numbers**
         - char devices are identified by ``c`` in the first column of ``ls -l /dev`` output, and block devices by ``b``
-        - ``ls -l /dev`` output also shows major and minor device number in the form of ``MAJOR, MINOR``
+        - ``ls -l /dev`` also shows major and minor device number in the form of ``MAJOR, MINOR``
         - major number shows the driver associated with the device, and minor number is used by the kernel to determine which device is being referred to
         - multiple drivers can share major numbers, but mostly one major to one driver
         - can get a direct pointer to the device from the kernel, or use the minor number as an index into a local array of devices